-The risk-based Sequential Test in accordance with the NPPF aims to steer new development to areas at the lowest probability of flooding (i.e. Flood Zone 1).
+The risk-based Sequential Test in accordance with the NPPF aims to steer new development to areas at the lowest probability of flooding from all sources (i.e. Flood Zone 1).
 However, where an individual proposes to develop a site in an existing flood risk area the consideration of alternative sites is not likely to be a realistic option.

-The site is located in Flood Zone 2 and therefore has a 'medium probability' of flooding.
-Flood Zone 2 has between a 1 in 100 and 1 in 1000 annual probability of flooding (1% - 0.1%) in any year.
-The flood defence measures identified are expected to afford the site significant protection from tidal flooding.
-The site falls outside the breach flood outlines the site is considered to have a low residual risk of tidal flooding.
-It can be concluded that tidal flooding poses a low actual and residual risk to the site.
+The Site is located within Flood Zone 2 and therefore has a 'medium probability' of tidal flooding with between a 1 in 200 and 1 in 1000 annual probability of tidal flooding (0.5% 0.1%) in any year.
+The actual flood risk posed to the Site is less than the 1 in 1000 year event and the residual flood risk posed to the Site is low and is less than 1 in 200 years.